 Plaiul Soarelui – www.facebook.com/Plusuncromozom

-“Basically, I was told that in Chisinau there are some sort of therapy activities for such kids, but there’s literally nothing for someone who is approaching adulthood or is a young adult.
+“In Chisinau there are some sort of therapy activities for such kids, but there’s literally nothing for someone who is approaching adulthood or is a young adult.
 Kids with Down’s need to be emotionally and physically engaged, and if they’re not – they lose their mental capacities.
 They have a few youngsters under their care who – for instance – have been playing the piano and reciting poems, or even studying at a community college, but now they can barely speak because they were isolated during the pandemic.

 The parents have decided to try to get them engaged by working on a farm and basically these parents quit their jobs in the city and moved to the farm for the sake of the kids and they teach them how to grow fruits and vegetables, make preserves and etc. They are also organising a small theatre and are planning to engage the kids in a sort of a workshop, where they would be making toys and souvenirs for other kids with disabilities.